 COVID-19 Residential Tenancies Mandatory Conciliation Service

-The new Residential Tenancies Mandatory Conciliation Service was established to help landlords and tenants who have a rental issue during the COVID-19 coronavirus pandemic emergency period.
+The Residential Tenancies Mandatory Conciliation Service was established to help landlords and tenants who have a rental issue during the COVID-19 coronavirus pandemic emergency period.
 It was introduced by the WA Government to help landlords and tenants reach agreement about a relevant dispute without going to court.
+The Residential Tenancies Mandatory Conciliation Service ceased accepting applications on 29 June 2021.
+Applications received prior to 29 June 2021 will be processed and the information below remains relevant for those applicants.

 Terms we use on this page